 Black Women + Beauty Standards: A Conversation on Subjects of Desire

 What are the interconnections between Black women and beauty standards, anti-black racism and misogynoir, and gender-based violence and the pursuit of safety, rights, freedom, love, and gender justice?
-Join this dynamic panel on themes and topics of the award-winning documentary, Subjects of Desire, which speaks to Black women and beauty standards and “deconstructs a harmful past to push new narratives toward a powerful and gorgeous future.”
+Watch this dynamic panel on themes and topics of the award-winning documentary, Subjects of Desire, which speaks to Black women and beauty standards and “deconstructs a harmful past to push new narratives toward a powerful and gorgeous future.”

 Black Women Author Voices in the Journey to Gender Equality